isomerpages/pa-queenstown/_our-community-and-people/Groups/Our Welfare Initiatives.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>The Food Connect pilot, running for one year from March 2023 to February
-2024, provides eligible ComLink families in Queenstown with $60 per month in credits to assist with their food expenses.
-Serving 67 families, this initiative supports families with children under 21 in rental housing.
+<p>The FoodConnect credits initiative supports families with children under
-In partnership with GovTech, MSF, and SSO, the programme aims to alleviate financial burdens, ensure access to nutritious food, and enhance the well-being of these families.
-Each family receives the $60 credit directly to their e-wallet.
-The programme is pending renewal for another year, reflecting its potential for ongoing positive impact.</p>
+21 in rental housing, aiming to alleviate financial burdens, ensure access to nutritious food, and enhance the well-being of these families in partnership with GovTech, MSF, and SSO.
+Credits are disbursed monthly via the Life SG app, allowing beneficiaries to purchase foods of their choice using the Nets QR payment method (SG QR) at various locations, including participating supermarkets, local merchants, and hawker centres.
+This approach not only provides essential support but also empowers individuals by allowing them to decide what foods best meet their needs and preferences.
+Building upon the success of the FoodConnect credits system first trialled in 2023, this initiative has since benefited residents by providing access to nutritious food with dignity and ease.</p>
 </td>
 </tr>
 <tr>